 Defining task for your Keeshond is easy and simple.
 Use certain words for a certain task.
 If you want to make him come to you then use the word “come” only.
 Using a specific word for a specific task helps your dog to understand what you are trying to make him do.

-Use words like sit, eat, stand, come, stop and so on for task you want it to do.
+Use words like sit, eat, stand, come, stop and so on for tasks you want it to do.
 Do not confuse your Keeshond with a variety of words for one duty.

 To make it easy for it, you can hand gesture them while training.
 For example, for sit wave your finger down pointing at the ground and wave your finger up to make it stand.
 It is important to learn your Keeshond body language too for you to understand what it wants.